pablodecm/paper-inferno/paper/paper.md

 an output size of $m=10$ has been used.
+The final layer is followed by a softmax activation function and a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are close to the true values.
+Standard
-The final layer is followed by a softmax activation function and a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are close to the true values (see approximation from [@Eq:soft_summary]).
-Standard mini-batch stochastic gradient descent is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.
+mini-batch stochastic gradient descent is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.

 ::: {#fig:subfigs_training .subfigures}
 ![inference-aware training loss
-](gfx/figure4a.pdf){#fig:training_dynamics width=39%}
+](gfx/figure4a.pdf){#fig:training_dynamics width=37%}
 ![profile-likelihood comparison
-](gfx/figure4b.pdf){#fig:profile_likelihood width=40%}
+](gfx/figure4b.pdf){#fig:profile_likelihood width=38%}

-Dynamics and results of inference-aware optimisation: (a) square root of inference-loss (i.e. approximated standard deviation of the parameter of interest) as a function of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest $s$ (i.e. number of signal events in the sample) of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
-The latter are constructed by building a uniformly binned Poisson count likelihood of the conditional signal probability output.
+Dynamics and results of inference-aware optimisation: (a) square root of inference-loss (i.e. approximated uncertainty of the parameter of interest) as a function of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest $s$ of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
 All results correspond to Benchmark 2.
 :::